feliciazhang/sage/README.md

 Each individual page on the app (ex grocery list, meal plan, recipes).
 They are all wrapped in the same layout with a nav and header.

 **components**:
 Individual parts of pages, and reusable bits
+When adding a new component, remember to export it from the `./components/index.js` file

 **state**:
 Actions and reducers for the redux store